Metropolitan City of Rome

 The Metropolitan City of Rome, also known as "Roma Capitale," is an enchanting region in central Italy that includes the historic city of Rome as well as numerous charming towns and picturesque landscapes.

-History: Rome, the eternal city, is one of the world's oldest and most historically significant cities.
+Rome, the eternal city, is one of the world's oldest and most historically significant cities.
 Its history dates back over 2,500 years, making it a treasure trove of ancient ruins, magnificent monuments, and artistic masterpieces.

-Once the center of the Roman Empire and a powerhouse of cultural, political, and religious influence, Rome has left an indelible mark on human civilization.
+Once the centre of the Roman Empire and a powerhouse of cultural, political, and religious influence, Rome has left an indelible mark on human civilization.
 From the Colosseum and Roman Forum to the Pantheon and the Vatican City, the city is a living museum of history and architecture.

-Once the center of the Roman Empire and a powerhouse of cultural, political, and religious influence, Rome has left an indelible mark on human civilization.
+Once the centre of the Roman Empire and a powerhouse of cultural, political, and religious influence, Rome has left an indelible mark on human civilization.
 From the Colosseum and Roman Forum to the Pantheon and the Vatican City, the city is a living museum of history and architecture.

 Città Metropolitana di Roma